webbycrown/kiaweds-statamic-theme/content/collections/team/al-b-zider.md

         quote: '“If you’re going to use a passage of Lorem Ipsum, make sure it isn’t hiding anything embarrassing in the middle.”'
   -
     type: paragraph
-closing_paragraph: 'Al B. Zider creates more than content—he creates connection.
+closing_paragraph: 'Al B. Zider creates more than content he creates connection.
 Guided by purpose and polished by practice, he balances technical mastery with human storytelling.
-He doesn’t just capture the moment—he builds a moving story that stays with you long after the screen fades to black.'
+He doesn’t just capture the moment he builds a moving story that stays with you long after the screen fades to black.'
 skills:
   -
     id: mc8m2317